saantidj/minimal-runner/WHY.md

-I always used GitHub Actions for various tasks, not only builds.
-But I was a bit surprised how easy it is to build something similar today.
-If you have any durable message processing system you can build a processing system in basically one page of code.
+Recently I was surprised how easy it is to build a minimal ephemeral task runner today.
+With a durable message stream and Docker restarting containers, you can get something useful in basically one page of AI-written code.

 For message processing, I use **NATS** because it already has most of the tools I need.
 It’s small and easy.